It's Never too Early to Start Saving!

 - Will you spend it right away?

 - Will you go to the bank and open a savings account?

 Now ask yourself the same questions but this time, you had to work to earn the $50.
 Are your answers the same?

 Resources for Age Nine +:

-- Coloring Page - download our coloring page and bring it completed pages to any location.
+- Download our coloring page and bring the completed page to any Flatwater Bank branch location

 - Here is a great guide on ways kids can earn money